nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `--output-dir` - specifies the output folder that is the root of the nested output structure.
+- `--output-dir` - Specifies the output folder that is the root of the nested output structure.
-- `--emit-fastq` - specifies that output is fastq format
+- `--emit-fastq` - Specifies that output is fastq format.
-- `--emit-summary` - creates a summary listing each read and its classified barcode.
+- `--emit-summary` - Creates a summary listing each read and its classified barcode.
 - `--kit-name` - The nanopore barcoding kit used during sequencing preparation.
-Enables barcoding with the provided kit name; see [dorado documentation](https://software-docs.nanoporetech.com/dorado/1.1.1/barcoding/barcoding/) for a full list of accepted kit names
+Enables barcoding with the provided kit name; see [dorado documentation](https://software-docs.nanoporetech.com/dorado/1.1.1/barcoding/barcoding/) for a full list of accepted kit names.
+- `basecalled.bam` - Positional argument specifying the input bam file.

 **Input Data:**